 Rooted in an earth-centred spirituality, the courses help restore reconnectedness through hands-on outdoor experience.
 Along the way, the animals, birds, plants, trees, rocks, seasonal changes, the earth’s turning points, and weather patterns co-create or help shape our experience.
 We listen to the land, pay attention to Other and remember how to be fully alert with all our senses, including the non-physical ones.

 At the same time, we explore dimensions of our inner world and the life of the soul through the imagination – story, poetry, myth, bardic and native British pre-Christian spiritual teachings, land art, archetypes, plant- tree- and animal-lore, and eco-writing.
+We attempt to use our attention with full mindfulness.
 And we remember how to play.

 Something of the liminal glides into such depth work; when we are immersed in profound connection in this way and the rational mind has stepped back a little from its usual dominance, the Otherworld seems close – the more especially since I often work in what are known as ‘thin veil’ places, and where animal, tree and plant spirit medicine (not ingested, by the way) step forward to help guide us.